 As the staff are well paid, wage decreases could be applied if this would not seriously affect the operation of the club.
+Or employees could be offered discounted use of facilities and classes, rather than free use.

 Employees should be questioned about their use of the equipment during peak times (also used by members).
 Are they using the equipment during their hours of employment?
 If they are, a policy on acceptable times of use might be needed.